 New Zealand is still in the unenviable position of having one of the higher drowning rates (*2.0) per capita in the OECD, approximately twice that of Australia.
 On this page we touch on some key statistics for New Zealand as a whole, with more specific regional data the Auckland Region.
 This data is sourced from DrownBase, managed by Water Safety New Zealand (WSNZ) and is provisional, due to availability of police / coroner’s reports.

-Water Safety New Zealand reports 47 drowning deaths in New Zealand (same time last year = 51), of which 38 (81%) were considered preventable*, comprising:
+Water Safety New Zealand reports 88 preventable* drowning deaths in New Zealand, comprising:

-*Preventable drownings include recreational and non-recreational deaths, considered applicable to the prevention and rescue efforts of the water safety sector.
+*Preventable drownings include recreational and non-recreational deaths, considered applicable to the prevention and rescue effort of the water safety sector.

 WSNZ reports that 108 lives were lost as a result of drowning in 2016, 5 less than in 2015 (113).